 Introduces and analyzes the American political system.
 Studies the development and operation of the institutions of national government, the political process (elections, public opinion, interest group activities, policy-making), the American political culture, and the American political-economy (capitalism and American politics).
 Includes case studies of federalism, election rules, civil society, and lobbying.
-Prerequisite: College-level reading and writing skills (WR 121) are strongly recommended for success in this course.
+Recommended: College level reading and writing skills.